engroliver/Oliver-Assignment-1/README.md

 ### Target Audience

-The target audiences are the locals and tourists. that plans to enjoy their vacation or weekends to discover something new or exciting.
-The characteristics (e.g., age, occupation, instructional level, IT literacy level) of the goal audiences cover a huge spectrum, hence, the website should be easy to use and intuitive to attain its gaol.
+The target audiences are the locals and tourists. that plans to enjoy their vacation or weekends to discover something new or want an application to guide them.
+### The characteristics
+People who are open to new adventures or have fun in their vacation or free time.

 ### Organisational Goals